 Ungulate mortality profiles and seasonality

 During all three cultural periods, there is a predominance of prime-age individuals, followed by juveniles.
 However, the high percentage of foetal and neonatal bovine individuals is remarkable during the Gravettian, which indicates the massive hunting of pregnant female bovines or just-born calves.
-Among the 17 bovines individuals identified, six of them belong either to foetal and/or neonatal age classes.
+Among the 17 bovine individuals identified, six of them belong either to foetal and/or neonatal age classes.
 This indicates late spring mass-hunting by Gravettian people, as seen at the Gravettian site of Buda in Romania (Dumitraşcu & Vasile 2018).
 Within the Aurignacian level 5, some evidence suggested a possible autumn occupation, while during the Mousterian seasonality is uncertain.
 By looking at the ratio between juvenile and adult individuals, the results show the following values: Mousterian 0.41, Aurignacian 0.25 and Gravettian 0.61 or 0.94 if foetal/neonatal specimens are considered.

 Skeletal profile representation

 For the analysis of the skeletal profiles, a Bayesian method following Marín-Arroyo and Ocio (2018) was applied, to disentangle the prey’s transport and the attrition that occurred at each level.
-This new method is more robust than the previous one, used for the Mousterian and Aurignacian levels and published in Marín-Arroyo and Mihailovic (2017).
+This new method is more robust than the previous one, used for the Mousterian and Aurignacian levels and published in Marín-Arroyo and Mihailović (2017).
 From the Mousterian and Aurignacian levels, the mammals were grouped by body size due to the limited sample size of individual taxa.
 In the Mousterian, the results suggested that appendicular and, probably, head and trunk transport was undertaken for large and medium mammals.
 However, the possibility of an initial butchering process of some body parts at the kill-site cannot be discarded.
 Yet, the attrition is higher for medium mammals than for large ones.
 During the Aurignacian, large mammals were processed more extensively at the kill-site than during the Mousterian; by contrast, medium mammals were less processed in the Aurignacian than the Mousterian.
 For the Gravettian level 4, it was possible to consider the bovines (excluding the foetal remains), red deer, horse and ibex species separately.
 The results indicate that among the different species, the horse was highly processed at the kill-site, with an exclusive transport of limbs to the site.
 The alpha values (α, in Table 5.5) are the highest of the cultural sequence.
 Red deer was also intensively processed, although not as intensively as the horse.
 Ibex was transported, almost complete, and bovines were minimally processed at the kill-site, suggesting transport of mainly entire carcasses.
 Regarding the attrition, it was higher in ibex and horse, followed by red deer, and the lowest attrition was found in bovines, the most bone-dense individuals.
 Nevertheless, these results must be considered with caution, due to the small sample size for some of them, as shown in Table 5.5.
 Outcomes related to small mammals were not considered, due to the small sample available.

 Table 5.5 Here